deartc/DanceMusic/README.md

 Created a relational database schema with a minimum of 3 tables.

 Created DDL (Data Definition Language) for tables and views.
-Aleast 2 of the tables  contain 4 or more columns.
+At least 2 of the tables  contain 4 or more columns.

 Two of the tables  have a many-to-many relationship.